tahairavani/kblang/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PyPI Version](https://img.shields.io/pypi/v/kblang.svg)](https://pypi.org/project/kblang/)

-A Python library to correct spelling errors caused by incorrect language selection

-## Over view

-A Python library to correct spelling errors caused by incorrect language selection
+A Python library to correct spelling errors caused by incorrect keyboard language selection

-## best features

-## installation guide
+## Overview

-## hhow to use this library
+With kblang you can change the keyboard language of a text to other languages ​​

+It is very common that users do not select the correct language when typing with the keyboard and the text they type is completely meaningless

+For example, they want to write Hello, how are you

+But the keyboard language is Persian and it is typed

+"عثممخ اخس شقث غخع"